UBC Thunderbirds football: Recent regular season results

 A. In 2011, due to an administrative sanction, UBC retroactively forfeited its six regular season wins.
 UBC's ensuing post-season games were also removed from record by the Canada West Universities Athletic Association, citing UBC Athletics' submission of an erroneous eligibility declaration regarding one of its active roster players.

+National postseason results

+UBC is 7–1 in national semi-final games and 4–3 in the Vanier Cup.